phmalek/cnn-dog-breed-classification/README.md

 # cnn-dog-breed-classification
-Design and train a \textbf{convolutional neural network} to analyze images of dogs and correctly identify their breeds. \textbf{Techs: openCV, transfer learning, VGG-16, ResNet, CNN, batch normalization}
+Design and train a __convolutional neural network__ to analyze images of dogs and correctly identify their breeds.

+__Techs:__
+- openCV,
+- transfer learning,
+-VGG-16,
+-ResNet,
+-CNN,
+-batch normalization